-We’ve seen hints of what we’re about to describe across numerous ad accounts and have confirmed with other advertisers that they have seen the same thing.
-But for purposes of explanation, let’s focus on one client of ours and how their ads performed in recent creative tests.
+We’ve seen hints of what we’re about to describe across numerous ad accounts and have confirmed with 7-figure spending advertisers that they have seen the same thing.
+But for purposes of explanation, let’s focus on one client of ours and how their ads performed in creative tests.

-In the two months, we produced +60 new video concepts for this client.
+In November and December 2019, we produced +60 new video concepts for this client.
 All of them failed to beat the control video’s IPM.
 This struck us as odd, and it was statistically impossible.
 We expected to generate a new winner 5% of the time or 1 out of 20 videos – so 3 winners.
 Since we felt confident in our creative ideas, we decided to look deeper into our testing methods.

 The traditional testing methodology includes the idea of testing a testing system or an A/A test.
 A/A tests are like A/B tests, but instead of testing multiple creatives, you test the same creative in each “slot” of the test.

 If your testing system/platform is working as expected, all “variations”, should produce similar results assuming you get close to statistical significance.
 If your A/A test results are very different, and the testing platform/methodology concludes that one variation or another significantly outperforms or underperforms compared to the other variations, there could be an issue with the testing method or quantity of data gathered.